With less room for error after Panama loss, USMNT hosts pivotal match with Costa Rica

-“It’s really disappointing to watch the team, especially when we are not playing as good as we know we can play,” said Robinson, a standout left back who, like goalkeeper Zack Steffen, did not travel to Panama to avoid pandemic-related semi-isolation when they return to their English clubs later this week.
+“It’s really disappointing to watch the team, especially when we are not playing as good as we know we can play,” said Robinson, a standout left back who, like goalkeeper Zack Steffen, did not travel to Panama to avoid a pandemic-related quarantine when they return to their English clubs later this week.

 “It was a bit of an off-day,” Robinson added.
 “Having to watch and not being able to try and help out is frustrating.”

 Disappointment came in not just the result but the performance, and it resonated with both the traveling party and the group that watched in Columbus, which also included midfielder Weston McKennie (quadriceps injury).
-The team was whole again Monday, committed to get back on track after its worst display in five qualifiers and its first defeat since a May 30 friendly in Switzerland.
+The team was whole again Monday, committed to getting back on track after its worst display in five qualifiers and its first defeat since a May 30 friendly in Switzerland.

 Perspective: Gregg Berhalter believed the U.S. men’s national team could stay on track.
 He was wrong.

-With nine matches left, the Americans (2-1-2) sit in second place, behind Mexico (3-0-2), in an eight-nation regional competition that will send three teams directly to the World Cup in Qatar and another to a playoff.
+With nine matches left, the Americans (2-1-2) sit in second place behind Mexico (3-0-2) in an eight-nation regional competition that will send three teams directly to the World Cup in Qatar and another to a playoff.
 The defeat in Panama dropped them only one spot, but it left less room for error in coming games and sounded alarms about depth, decisions and execution.

 “We were off,” Coach Gregg Berhalter said.
 “Make no mistake about it: It was not a good game by us.”